erickvasm/dotfiles/README.md

 - [ ] In windows, update the shortcuts for windows manager on PowerToys
 - [ ] In windows invert the keys of the keyboard and the mouse
 - [ ] Search for translate in spootlight and PowerToys
-- [ ] update dotfiles and documentation for linux
+- [ ] Update dotfiles and documentation for linux
+- [ ] Make windows terminal faster

 ## References
 This repository is based on [dotly](https://github.com/CodelyTV/dotly/)